su2code/su2code.github.io/_docs/Build-SU2-From-Source.md

 ### Basic Configuration ###
 In the root folder of the sources you will find a python script called `meson.py`.
 This script generates a configuration.
 Like mentioned above, it will also check whether all dependencies are found and downloads some of them if necessary see [previous section](#automatically-installed-dependencies).

+> **Note**: For the following steps you can also use preinstalled versions of `meson` and `ninja` available on your machine.
+Just replace the `./meson.py` and `./ninja` calls with the binaries of the respective installations.
+However, this way you have to manually make sure that the correct versions of [CoDiPack and MeDiPack](#codipack-and-medipack) are placed in the `externals/` folders.

-The only required argument for that script is a name of a directory where it should store the configuration.
+The only required argument for `meson.py` is a name of a directory where it should store the configuration.
 You can have multiple configurations in different folders next to each other.
 To generate a basic configuration that will be stored in the folder `build` use

 ```
  ./meson.py build